todd-lers/about/README.md

 - News = [news.md](https://github.com/todd-lers/about/blob/master/news.md)
 - Internal = [internal.md](https://github.com/todd-lers/about/blob/master/internal.md)

-In general, each page can be edited directly by opening the pages .md file and clicking the edit button (pencil icon in the top right).
+In general, each page can be directly edited by opening the relevant pages .md file and clicking the edit button (pencil icon in the top right).
 Once the desired edits are made, click the "Commit changes" button.
 You may need to refresh the website to see the changes (the site updated date should change to reflect this).

 The majority of text in the .md files is written in markdown, however certain pages also contain HTML code that enable design elements on those pages.